projectcontour/contour/design/ingressroute-v1-design.md

 ### Use Cases

-Contour was initially developed with prefix based routing and has served us well, but soley prefix based routing has shown to be underpowered and we have customers, external and internal, who want more flexible routing options.
+Contour was initially developed with prefix based routing and has served us well, but solely prefix based routing has shown to be underpowered and we have customers, external and internal, who want more flexible routing options.

 - Allow for routing of platform to different backends.
 When a request come from an iOS device it should route to "backend-iOS" and requests from an Android device should route to "backend-Android".
-Each of these backends are managed by different teams and they live in seperate namespaces.
+Each of these backends are managed by different teams and they live in separate namespaces.

 - Requests to a specific path `/weather` are handled by a backend, however, specific users are allowed to opt-in to a beta version.
   When authenticated, an additional header is added which identifies the user as a member of the "beta" program.
 Requests to the `/weather` path with the appropriate header (e.g. `X-Beta: true`) will route to `backend-beta`, all other requests will route to `backend-prod`.